 - They have a new follower

 - Someone mentions them in a tweet

 - Someone sends them a direct message

-There used to be a lot of applications that could automate those activities based off of a few rules.
-However, Twitter changed their policies to stop allowing much of that automation in an effort to keep the community engagement quality higher when using Twitter.
+There used to be a lot of applications that could automate those activities based on a few rules.
+However, Twitter changed its policies to stop allowing much of that automation to keep the community engagement quality higher when using Twitter.

-The good news is, you don’t have to be spammy in order to take advantage of these notifications.
+The good news is, that you don’t have to be spammy to take advantage of these notifications.
 If you are truly trying to add value to your interactions with people on Twitter, you can do some of the following: